Chuo-ku Tourism Association Official Blog

 onsi201807.JPG

-Some canola flower, which was protected by the net, was beginning to bloom.
+canola flower, protected by the net, was also beginning to bloom

 onsi201806.JPG